AbuBakr Bahaj: Career

 Deutsche Welle, Bahaj discussed the current problems with scaling tidal and how irregular wave patterns (e.g. storm surges), made it difficult to harness power consistently on a large scale with today's technology.

+In 2014, he was named by the Science Council as one of the UK’s 100 leading practicing scientists.

 Bahaj was elected a Fellow of the Royal Academy of Engineering (FREng) in 2024.

 Research & publications

 Bahaj's research in sustainable energy is published in over 300 articles, and referred to in journals and international conferences.
 In 2013, he founded the International Journal of Marine Energy (IJOME).
 A second journal followed in 2018, the International Marine Energy Journal (IMEJ).
 He currently serves as its Editor-in-Chief.